Southeastern Theatre alumni join forces for production

 directly to the Controller’s Office, located on North Campus in the Financial Aid

 Candidates for associate’s, bachelor’s, master’s and doctoral degrees can apply

 for graduation by logging into their LeoNet campus accounts and choosing the “Self

 Service, Degree Progress/Graduation, Apply for Graduation” option.
 Instructions are

-also a direct link available at southeastern.edu/graduation.
+link available at southeastern.edu/graduation.

 Students seeking help on completing the graduation application can also go to

 the Enrollment Services Express office on main campus in the Student Union, room 1301.